Is text color that important for blogs and websites?

 In general, there should not be too much text color variation.
 Too much change in text color impairs readability and irritates the reader.

-Coloration of text of different elements should not be arbitrary.
-What it means is that the same type of elements should have same colors, e.g. all headings or sub-headings should be in the same color.
+Coloration of text in the same type of elements should have same colors, e.g. all headings or sub-headings should be in the same color.

 Choosing colors and their combinations